 Identifying the genuine ones is the only way to stay safe out there.

-Are Shopify Websites Legit?
+Is Shopify Legit?

 Shopify is a trusted and widely-used e-commerce platform that empowers businesses to build secure, professional online stores, all backed by industry-leading security and reliability.